Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 What Is Wage Garnishment, and How Does it Work?

 Wage garnishment happens when your employer is ordered to withhold part of your paycheck.
-In the case of federal student loans, your loan servicer can order your employer to withhold up to 15% of your disposable pay.
+In the case of federal student loans, your loan servicer can order your employer to withhold up to 15% of your disposable pay (what you earn after taxes are taken out).

-However, your servicer does need to do certain things.
+However, your servicer needs to do a few things before garnishment starts.
 You're entitled to 30 days' notice, for example.
 The notice must explain your rights to challenge the garnishment order or explore alternatives.

-If you’re in default on your federal student loans, you’re now at risk for garnishment.
+If you’re in default on your federal student loans, it’s important to understand how to protect yourself from garnishment.
 If you aren't sure if you're in default, visit StudentAid.gov and log into your account.
 Your dashboard will show the amount you owe and your loan status.
-If it says "default," you risk having wages withheld.
+If it says "default," you may be at risk of having wages withheld when garnishment resumes.
 You should also see a warning at the top of the page.

 What if Your Wages Are Garnished?